 All researchers must show proof of having taken a training course on research with human subjects.
 You may take the online course found at the National Institute of Health website, or you may provide verification of having taken a similar course.
 If your research is being sponsored by or is connected with another institution which also requires you to obtain an IRB approval from them, please include a copy of that approval letter with your application to the LSCS IRB, or some indication that your organization is aware of your research.

-Fill out the IRB Research Application Form and submit via to IRB@lonestar.edu via e-mail.
+Fill out either the IRB Research Application Form or the IRB Research Application Form for Classroom Projects and submit via to IRB@lonestar.edu via e-mail.
 Also submit the required forms and additional documentation as listed on the application form.
 (Be sure to save a copy for yourself.)
 On the IRB Links/Training link, you can find information that may be helpful to you in filling out the application.

 Once the proposal is submitted, the committee will review it and make a determination as to the status of the proposal.
 The proposal will fall into one of four review categories: